dalanicolai/gnome-tracker-extension/README.md

 ### Contact

-To report any bugs or if you have any requests or comments relating to this extension send an e-mail to dalanicolai@gmail.com, or just open an issue here on github.
+To report any bugs or if your have any requests or comments relating to this extension send an e-mail to dalanicolai@gmail.com, or just open an issue here on github.